ghuntley/workshops/nixos-workshop/modules/06-introducing-nixpkgs-and-channels/README.md

 Channels are labeled `stable`, `unstable`, or with a specific version number, e.g., `18.09` or `19.03`.

-For this article, let’s use the unstable channel—it’s not as dated as stable, nor as recent as the git checkout.
+For this workshop, let’s use the unstable channel—it’s not as dated as stable, nor as recent as the git checkout.
 To subscribe to the unstable channel, run:

 ```bash
 nix-channel --add https://nixos.org/channels/nixpkgs-unstable nixpkgs